GamingStudioX/ReignOfHeroes/README.md

  - Hero goes through a ton of quests fighting monsters, gathering artifacts, going to places etc
  - Hero finally finds the Sepulchure that has been haunting the Kingdom
  - Hero returns, get great reward, and is hailed hero

+- Stage II
+ - ???

+- Stage III
+ - ???

+Is it really coming into shapes now?
+Leave your comments below in the following format!
+- GamingStudioX:
+ - Guys just put as much information as you can to elaborate until nothing unanswered is left, okay?
+By the way, to make point form just type - and a space and type your words.
+To make a secondary point, add a space before your -.